DustinHartzler/PharmToTable/wp-content/plugins/pretty-link/readme.txt

 == Upgrade Notice ==

+= 2.0.3 =
+* Important performance fix ... every user should upgrade.

-= 1.6.7 =
+= 2.0.2 =
-* A fix to remove url encoding from target urls.
-Everyone needs to upgrade asap.
+* Fixed several bugs ... one of which could affect site performance so everyone should upgrade immediately.

-= 1.6.6 =
+= 2.0.1 =
-* Two security fixes.
-Everyone should upgrade.
+* Fixed a few small issues.
+People should generally upgrade.

+= 2.0.0 =
+* This is a major new release.
+To take advantage of the stability, security and performance fixes ... as well as the new features.

 = 1.6.4 =
 * This adds some security fixes.
 Everyone should upgrade.